Offline Estimation of Controlled Markov Chains: Minimaxity and Sample Complexity: Applications

-Our goal is to estimate the transition probabilities $\prob(X_1=t|X_0=s,a_0=l)$.
-Observe that this estimation problem only makes sense in the case when $\prob(X_0=s,a_0=l)>0$ for any $s$ and $l$.
-This follows from the fact $\prob(X_0=s,a_0=l)=P_s\pow{l}\times\prob(X_0=s)$ and, $P_s\pow{l}>0$ for all $s\in\chi$ and $l\in\Ibb$.
-By $P_{min}$, denote $\inf_{s,l}P_s\pow{l}$.
+The state-control pair is a time homogeneous Markov chain with transition probabilities given by $M_{s,t}^{(l)}\times P_t^{(l)}$.
+Our goal is to estimate the transition probabilities $M^{(l)}_{s,t}$.
 Assume that $M\pow{l}$ is an aperiodic and irreducible (ergodic) transition probability matrix for all $l\in\Ibb$.
-Then, we have the following proposition. \begin{proposition}~ The paired process $\indexeddata$ is an uniformly ergodic Markov chain. \end{proposition} By verifying the aperiodicity and irreducibility of the paired process, the proof of Proposition \ref{prop:station-prop1} follows readily from \citet[Theorem 16.0.2]{meyntweedie} and is therefore omitted.

-Let $\pi$ be the invariant distribution of this Markov chain with $\pi_{(s,l)}$ being invariant probability corresponding to $(s,l)$.
-For simplicity, assume that $\initialD=\pi$.
+Then, we have the following proposition. \begin{proposition}~ The paired process $\indexeddata$ is an uniformly ergodic Markov chain. \end{proposition} By verifying the aperiodicity and irreducibility of the paired process, the proof of Proposition \ref{prop:station-prop1} follows readily from \citet[Theorem 16.0.2]{meyntweedie}.
+Let $\nu$ be the invariant distribution of this Markov chain with $\nu_{(s,l)}$ being invariant probability corresponding to $(s,l)$. {The following proposition proves that $\{(X_i,a_i)\}$ satisfies Assumptions \ref{assume:sets},\ref{assume:return_time}, and \ref{assume:eta-exp}.
+Its proof can be found in \Cref{prf:sta-mdp}.}